vimc/orderly-web/docs/spec/spec.md

 ## GET /reports/git/status/

 Get git status.
-This does not quite map onto `git status` but includes output from `git status --porcelain=v1` along with branch and hash informationl.
+This does not quite map onto `git status` but includes output from `git status --porcelain=v1` along with branch and hash information.
 When running on a server, ideally the `output` section will be an empty array (otherwise branch changing is disabled)

 Required permissions: `reports.run`.